-On August 24, 2018, the Texas Commission on Environmental Quality (TCEQ) will release the draft Texas Pollutant Discharge Elimination System (TPDES) General Permit No. TXR040000, commonly known as the Small MS4 (Phase II) General Permit, for public comment.
+On January 16, 2019, the Texas Commission on Environmental Quality (TCEQ) renewed the Texas Pollutant Discharge Elimination System (TPDES) General Permit No. TXR040000, commonly known as the Small MS4 (Phase II) General Permit.
 The permit regulates both stormwater and certain non-stormwater discharges from publicly owned or operated small Municipal Separate Storm Sewer Systems (MS4s) into surface waters in the state.
 The General Permit applies to the entire State of Texas and is authorized by the Texas Water Code, §26.040.

 Encouraging the public to keep Texas waterways clean by eliminating illicit discharges is one of the ways Phase II MS4s help improve stormwater quality.

 If your public entity is located within an urbanized area, you may be classified as an MS4.
 If your municipality has not filed for permit coverage or the permit coverage has lapsed, Jones|Carter (J|C) can assist in interpreting regulatory language and implementation requirements.
 MS4s may include cities, municipal utility districts, flood control and drainage districts, transportation authorities, military bases, prisons, and universities.

 Small MS4s located within urbanized areas (as defined by the 2010 U.S. Census) are required to apply for permit coverage.
 Approximately 509 Phase II MS4s in the state of Texas filed for permit coverage for the previous 2013 General Permit.
 The TCEQ is unsure the number of additional Phase II MS4s that will need to apply for this permit renewal.
 Part of the application process requires the permittee, in this case the MS4, to submit a Notice of Intent (NOI) and Storm Water Management Program (SWMP) to the TCEQ for approval.